sujin2f/Sujin/README.md

 Code coverage feature needs to install `x-debug` locally.
 You may already have PHP 7.x in your local.
 Unfortunately, `brew` doesn't support `x-debug` installation anymore.
 You should use `pecl` instead.
 I followed [this instruction](https://javorszky.co.uk/2018/05/03/getting-xdebug-working-on-php-7-2-and-homebrew/).
 The version could be different on your local.
 I removed the symlink of `/usr/local/Cellar/php/7.3.1/pecl`, my PHP configuration is in `/usr/local/etc/php/7.3/conf.d/xdebug.ini`, and the `zend_extension` is `/usr/local/Cellar/php/7.3.1/pecl/20180731/xdebug.so`.

+TODO

-docker run --rm --interactive --tty \
+docker run --rm --interactive --tty --volume $PWD:/app composer install

- --volume $PWD:/app \
- composer install
+- Default image
+- Twitter embed
+- Error handling -- Category not found